MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 ### Deprecated features and breaking changes in SSAS 2025

-#### Excel PowerPivot for SharePoint deprecated
+#### Excel PowerPivot for SharePoint discontinued

 We have removed Excel PowerPivot for SharePoint mode from the installer.
-This feature was deprecated in prior releases and is no longer supported.
+This feature was deprecated in prior releases and is no longer supported in SSAS2025.

 #### SQL Client assembly update